-A growing body of work studies multi-user state-dependent models.
-Recent advances in this regard can be found in [14]-[37], and many other works.
+A growing body of work studies multiuser state-dependent models.
+Recent advances in this regard can be found in [16]-[39], and many other works.
 Key to the investigation of a state-dependent model is whether the parameters controlling the channel are known to all or only some of the users in the communication model.
 If the parameters of the channel are known to only some of the users, the problem exhibits some asymmetry which makes its investigation more difficult in general.
-Also, in this case one has to expect some rate penalty due to the lack of knowledge of the state at the uninformed encoders, relative to the case in which all encoders would be informed.
+Also, in this case, one has to expect some rate penalty due to the lack of knowledge of the state at the uninformed encoders, relative to the case in which all encoders would be informed.

-The state-dependent multiaccess channel (MAC) with only one informed encoder and degraded message sets is considered in [15], [16], [38]-[41]; and the state-dependent relay channel (RC) with only informed relay is considered in [20], [21].
-For all these models, the authors develop non-trivial outer or upper bounds that permit to characterize the rate loss due to not knowing the state at the uninformed encoders.
+The state-dependent multiaccess channel (MAC) with only one informed encoder and degraded message sets is considered in [17], [18], and [40]-[43]; and the state-dependent RC with only informed relay is considered in [22] and [23].
+For all these models, the authors develop nontrivial outer or upper bounds that permit to characterize the rate loss due to not knowing the state at the uninformed encoders.
 Key feature to the development of these outer or upper bounding techniques is that, in all these models, the uninformed encoder not only does not know the channel state but can learn no information about it.

-The model for the RC with informed source that we study in this paper seemingly exhibits some similarities with the RC with informed relay considered in [20], [21], and it also connects with the MAC with asymmetric channel state and degraded message sets considered in [15]-[17].
-However, establishing a non-trivial upper bound for the present model is more involved, comparatively.
+The model for the RC with informed source that we study in this paper seemingly exhibits some similarities with the RC with informed relay considered in [22] and [23], and it also connects with the MAC with asymmetric channel state and degraded message sets considered in [17]-[19].
+However, establishing a nontrivial upper bound for the present model is more involved, comparatively.
 Partly, this is because, here, one uninformed encoder (the relay) is also a receiver; and, so, it can potentially get some information about the channel states from directly observing the past received sequence from the source.
 That is, at time i, the input $X{2,i}$ of the relay can potentially depend on the channel states through its past output $Y_2^{i-1} = (Y{2,1}, \dots, Y{2,i-1})$.
-For the general model in Figure 1, the relay can even know the states noncausally, potentially.
-This is because Y_2^{i-1} may depend on future values of the state through past source inputs $X{1,i}(W, S^n)$, j = 1, ..., i - 1.
-For the model of Figure 2, the relay can know the states only strictly-causally, but upper bounding the capacity seems still not easy.
-In our recent work [42]-[44], we have shown that, in a multiaccess channel, strictly causal knowledge of the state at one encoder can be beneficial in general for the other encoder even if the latter is informed noncausally.
-In [43], [44] we characterize the capacity region fully.
-Studying networks in which a subset of the nodes know the states noncausally and another subset know these states only strictly causally, i.e., networks with mixed - noncausal and strictly causal, states appears to be more challenging in general, and is likely to capture additional interest, especially after recent results on the utility of strictly causally known states in multiaccess channels [26], [27].
+For the general model in Fig. 1, the relay can even know the states noncausally, potentially.
+This is because Y_2^{i-1} may depend on future values of the state through past source inputs $X{1,j}(W, S^n)$, $j = 1, \ldots, i - 1$.
+For the model of Fig. 2, the relay can know the states only strictly causally, but upper bounding the capacity seems still not easy.
+In our recent work [44]-[46], we have shown that, in an MAC, strictly causal knowledge of the state at one encoder can be beneficial in general for the other encoder even if the latter is informed noncausally.
+In [45] and [46], we characterize the capacity region fully.
+Studying networks in which a subset of the nodes know the states noncausally and another subset know these states only strictly causally, i.e., networks with mixed-noncausal and strictly causal, states appears to be more challenging in general, and is likely to capture additional interest, especially after recent results on the utility of strictly causally known states in MACs [28], [29].